rocketedaway/Flickr-Image-Downloader/README.md

 ### Currently in development.

 Desktop application for downloading images from Flickr using their HTTPS API.
-No API keys required.

-Documentation will come with first stable release.
+Created because my friend wanted a way to bulk download images from Flickr and I wanted to learn Node Webkit.